Voltage-sensitive dye: Uses

 Voltage-sensitive dyes have been used to measure neural activity in several areas of the nervous system in a variety of organisms, including the squid giant axon, whisker barrels of the rat somatosensory cortex, olfactory bulb of the salamander, visual cortex of the cat, optic tectum of the frog, and the visual cortex of the rhesus monkey.

-Many applications in cardiac electrophysiology have been published, including ex vivo mapping of electrical activity in whole hearts from various animal species, subcellular imaging from single cardiomyocytes, and even mapping both sinus rhythms and arrhytmias in open heart in vivo pig, where motion artifacts could be eliminated by dual wavelength ratio imaging of the voltage sensitive dye fluorescence.
+Many applications in cardiac electrophysiology have been published, including ex vivo mapping of electrical activity in whole hearts from various animal species, subcellular imaging from single cardiomyocytes, and even mapping both sinus rhythms and arrhythmias in open heart in vivo pig, where motion artifacts could be eliminated by dual wavelength ratio imaging of the voltage sensitive dye fluorescence.